-The market participant may apply for a reduction of fine if the information provided by such market participant is substantial for finding the infringement and the market participant has actively cooperated with the Competition Council during the investigation.
+information provided by such market participant is substantial for finding the infringement and the market participant has actively cooperated with the Competition Council during the investigation:

-- A 50 to 90 per cent reduction is available to the first to provide information (provided it has not been an instigator of the cartel or a leading participant of the cartel); and - a 30 to 49 per cent reduction is available to any subsequent parties.
+- a 50 to 90 per cent reduction is available to the first to provide information (provided it has not been an instigator of the cartel or a leading participant of the cartel); and - a 30 to 49 per cent reduction is available to any subsequent parties.

 The penalty cannot be reduced in return for information on a different, previously unknown infringement.
-According to Regulation No. 862 'Procedure for the Calculation of Fines for Violations Referred to in section 11, paragraph 1 and section 13 of the Competition Act', the penalty can be reduced only for the infringement regarding which the party submits evidence.
+According to Regulation No. 862, the penalty can be reduced only for the infringement regarding which the party submits evidence.

-24 What is the best time to approach the authorities when seeking leniency/ immunity?
+24 What is the best time to approach the authorities when seeking leniency or immunity?

-If the market participant has decided to cooperate with the Competition Council, it is advisable to do so as promptly as possible to be in a position to derive the benefits of being the 'first-in'.
+If the market participant has decided to cooperate with the Competition Council, it is advisable to do so as promptly as possible to be in a position to derive the benefits of being the 'first in'.
 However, the market participant should assess whether it can comply with the criteria set forth in the regulation to benefit from full or partial immunity.

-25 What confidentiality is afforded to the leniency/immunity applicant and any other cooperating party
+25 What confidentiality is afforded to the leniency or immunity applicant and any other cooperating party?